Become a civil and commercial mediator

-The skills of the Mediator can be summarized as: mediation, orientation, accompaniment, information, reception.
+The Mediator's skills can be summarized as: mediation, orientation, accompaniment, information, reception.

-The Mediator is an impartial person who works to find an alternative resolution to a dispute between two parties.
-He is a Professional who possesses the professional qualification and honorability requirements needed to practice the profession.
+A mediator is an impartial individual who works to find an alternative resolution to a dispute between two parties.
+They are professionals who possess the professional qualifications and integrity required to practice the profession of mediator.

-The Mediator facilitates communication between the parties in dispute, helping their real interests emerge and thus facilitating an amicable solution to the dispute.
+The Mediator facilitates communication between the disputing parties, helping to clarify their true interests and thus facilitating an amicable resolution to the dispute.

 The Mediator also has the power to formulate a solution proposal that the parties are free to accept.